wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 </table>

-## Tracing Browser
+## Traces Browser

-In the Traces browser, you can explore the context and the details of your application's traces.
+In the Traces Browser, you can explore the context and the details of your application's traces.

-See the tracing browser:
+See the Traces Browser:

 * Option 1:
   1. In your web browser, go to your Wavefront cluster and log in.
   1. From the taskbar, click **Applications** > **Traces**.

 * Option 2:
-  Drill down to the tracing browser from the service dashboard, application map, table view, or grid view.
+  Drill down to the Traces Browser from the Service Dashboard, application map, table view, or grid view.

 ![explore trace browser](images/tracing_traces_browser.png)

-From the Traces browser, you can:
+From the Traces Browser, you can:
 * Query for traces and view the query results in the [traces list](#query-for-a-list-of-traces).
 * Select a trace in the list and:
   - Use the [service map panel](#investigate-the-service-map-for-a-trace) to investigate the services that contribute spans to the trace.